Hold Your Stuffed Animals Close, Because Tom Hanks Says That Toy Story 4 Has A "Tough" Ending

 If there's one thing Disney loves more than mouse-shaped treats, it's making its fans cry.
 OK, that may be an exaggeration, but the company has been known to put out some tear-jerking storylines (don't even get us started on Disney-Pixar's Up).
 So we shouldn't have been too surprised to learn that Toy Story 4, the highly anticipated end to the 25-year-old franchise (don't you feel old?), will be an emotional rollercoaster.

-Actor Tom Hanks, who plays our favorite spur-wearing cowboy, Woody, told Ellen DeGeneres that the film's ending will be "tough."
+Actor Tom Hanks, who plays our favourite spur-wearing cowboy, Woody, told Ellen DeGeneres that the film's ending will be "tough."

 "The last few sessions were saying goodbye to Woody and Buzz and Bonnie's room and Andy and everybody, and it was emotional," Hanks said.
 "So I had to turn my back on [everyone in the recording room]."